samad-sk/samad-sk-readme/README.md

 This profile brings together my projects, technical skills, and continuous learning in the field of Data Analytics.
 Here you'll find the work I'm building as I continue to learn, explore new technologies, and improve my skills.

-To learn more about my work and experience you can either visite my website or view project repositories.
+To learn more about my work and experience you can either visit my portfolio website or view project repositories.

 Portfolio Link  : https://samad-sk.github.io/